jacobsterling/trading-algorithms/README.md

 # Quantitative Analysis

-This repository contains notebooks and scripts for quantitative analysis and strategy creation using Freqtrade, a powerful cryptocurrency trading bot.
+This repository scripts for quantitative analysis and strategy creation using Freqtrade, a powerful cryptocurrency trading bot.

 ## Table of Contents